Spectra FX Solutions LLP

 Spectra was founded in London as a private partnership in 2007 with locations in New York and London.

-• Advising on investments (except on pension transfers & pension opt outs)
+- Advising on investments (except on pension transfers & pension opt outs);

-• Advising on P2P agreements
+- Advising on P2P agreements;

-• Agreeing to carry on a regulated activity
+- Agreeing to carry on a regulated activity;

-• Arranging deals in investments
+- Arranging deals in investments;

-• Dealing in investments as an agent
+- Dealing in investments as an agent;

-• Dealing in investments as a principal
+- Dealing in investments as a principal; and

-• Making arrangements with a view to transactions in investments
+- Making arrangements with a view to transactions in investments

 Own Funds Requirements

-• Fixed Overhead Requirement (FOR): This is amount equal to at least one quarter of Spectra’s fixed overheads for the previous year.
+- Fixed Overhead Requirement (FOR): This amount is equal to at least one quarter of Spectra’s fixed overheads for the previous year;

-• K-Factor Requirement (KFR): KFR is calculated for the minimum amount of capital required for Spectra for the ongoing operations of the business.
+- K-Factor Requirement (KFR): KFR is calculated for the minimum amount of capital required for Spectra for the ongoing operations of the business.
 The K-Factor calculation that applies to Spectra is K-COH (client orders handled).

 Spectra’s own funds requirement is calculated by the Fixed Overhead Requirement, due to being the highest of the three figures.

 The potential harm associated with Spectra’s business strategy, based on the fixed own funds requirement is low.
 This is due to several factors including consistent and stable growth seen throughout the year and anticipated for the following year.
 Spectra has also ensured that own funds and the own funds requirement are closely reviewed and calculated on a regular basis and any changes are raised to the firms governing body.
-This approach should ensure that the appropriate levels of funds are maintain but also ensures that the relevant actions are considered, this could include an injection of funds into the firm, alongside informing the FCA.
+This approach should ensure that the appropriate levels of funds are maintained but also ensures that the relevant actions are considered, this could include an injection of funds into the firm, alongside informing the FCA.

 Concentration Risk